 The decor has a strong day of the dead theme, ideal for a fiesta and a Mexican feast.
 Many offerings add a Southern flair as well, like the Chipotle Pulled Chicken and Flock Style Tacos.
 Don’t be afraid to try the torta offerings as well, it’s not all about tacos here.
 They’ve considered vegan eaters too, with choices such as the Cauliflower Power Tacos.

-The Carolina Chicken is a masterful meal that comes with gold rice, pickled veggies, and toasted oats.
+Make sure to try their Blue Crab and Pepperjack Fondue Nachos and Pecan Crusted Rainbow Trout!
 There’s a wide range of beverages to wash it all down with, from wine to cocktails to beer.

 Passerelle Bistro is a francophile’s dream.
 A fully Parisian affair, this spot serves up fresh French food prepared daily using seasonal ingredients and traditional recipes.
 All the flavors are expertly balanced here, for a subtle yet scrumptious meal.
 It’s located in the lovely Falls Park, a stunning place for an outdoor adventure in the city.